-Decades of violence, regional instability, and successive coups in the Central African Republic (CAR) have led to a weak central government and the collapse of CAR’s criminal justice institutions.
-In 2013, armed rebels seized the capital, Bangui, leading to a series of attacks and counter-attacks against civilians that ushered a humanitarian crisis.
-A new president, elected in 2016, Faustin Archange Touadéra, declared security, justice, and economic development his top priorities.
-But violence continues, and the central government has struggled to provide effective security.
-CAR’s law enforcement has been historically under-resourced and received minimal institutional development.
-The large majority of CAR law enforcement officers have not received basic training or instruction in core functions, such as human resources, logistical support, and budgeting.
+Decades of violence, regional instability, and successive coups in the Central African Republic (CAR) led to a weak central government and the collapse of CAR’s criminal justice institutions.
+In 2013, armed rebels seized the capital, Bangui, leading to a series of attacks and counter attacks against civilians that ushered a humanitarian crisis.
+A new president elected in 2016 declared security, justice, and economic development as top priorities.
+But violence continued, and the central government struggled to provide effective security.
+CAR’s law enforcement had been historically under-resourced and received minimal institutional development.
+Most CAR law enforcement officers had not received basic training or instruction in core functions, such as human resources, logistical support, and budgeting.
+Strategic Capacity Group’s Academies of Excellence Program, Professionalizing the Next Generation of Law Enforcement in CAR, was designed to support CAR’s civilian security forces, train rank-and-file officers, supervisors, and senior executives, mentor trainees to reinforce acquired skills, establish a continuous training program, and measure the results of the training.

 Strategic Capacity Group (SCG) is a nonprofit dedicated to enhancing the ability of the United States and its partners to build strategic security sector capacity both at home and abroad.